 Writing in the Major

-Unlike most colleges, Saint Mary’s provides you with opportunities to engage in research projects with faculty members.
+Unlike many colleges, Saint Mary’s provides you with opportunities to engage in research projects with faculty members.
 The chance to carry out independent research with a faculty mentor is not simply a possibility—it’s a graduation requirement.

 While at Saint Mary's, students have participated in distinguished research conferences across the country, and have held internships in varying fields of scientific study.

 Your degree in biology from Saint Mary's will prepare you for admission to medical, dental, or veterinary school, as well as graduate programs in other health professions.
-You will have all the necessary skills to succeed in career fields such as forensic science, genetics, botany, zoo keeping, conservation, and much more.
+You will have all the skills to succeed in career fields such as forensic science, genetics, botany, zoo keeping, conservation, and much more.

 Biology majors who apply to graduate programs in the health professions are consistently accepted to first-rate schools.
 Saint Mary's alumnae boast an over 90 percent medical school placement rate, a 100 percent veterinary school placement, and around 90 percent for other programs such as dental school, physical therapy, occupational therapy, podiatry, and pharmacy.
 Saint Mary's provides comprehensive advising for students following a pre-professional track.